 The 653-acre Reservoir includes about 19 miles of shoreline, one of the longest stretches of undeveloped shorelines in Vermont.
 Access to the park is in the southern part of the Reservoir off of Green River Dam Road.
 The Reservoir is designated as a “quiet” lake under Vermont “Use of Public Waters Rules.”
 Boats powered by electric motors up to 5 mph and human-powered watercraft (canoes, kayaks, etc.) are allowed.

 There are 28 remote campsites at various locations around the Reservoir.
 Camping is allowed only at designated campsites and can only be reached by boat.
 Each remote site has a maximum site occupancy based on the characteristics of the site.
-There is one designated group campsite that can accommodate up to 12 people.
+There are two designated group campsites that can accommodate up to 12 people each.
 Some campsites are closed each season and rehabilitated due to overuse through the years.
 There is also an ADA accessible boardwalk that leads from the parking area to an accessible boat launch.
 The best way to protect all sites is by using a portable stove instead of a campfire for cooking.
 Please carry out what you carry in and leave no trace of your visit.

 Day use is allowed on the Reservoir in limited numbers.
 Please do not use campsites for day use activities.
 There are designated day use sites where fires are permitted.
 Please build fires only at these sites and in the provided fire rings.
 Respect the areas of the shoreline that are closed to use for re-vegetation of the sites.